-PHAR 224G - Medical Microbiology and Immunology
+PHAR 224G - Medical Microbiology and Immunology 3 credits

 An integrated course in immunology and microbiology that emphasizes the role of each in the maintenance of health and the development, progression, and treatment of disease states related to immune dysfunction, microbiological infection, or both.
-An introduction to innate immunity, including biochemical and cellular aspects, as well as adaptive immunity, including humoral and cell-mediated immunity, and immunological memory is followed by a discussion of diseases of the immune system, the role of immunity in neoplasia, and manipulation of the immune system by pathogens, drugs and diet.
+An introduction to innate immunity, including biochemical and cellular aspects, as well as adaptive immunity, including humoral and cell- mediated immunity, and immunological memory is followed by a discussion of diseases of the immune system, the role of immunity in neoplasia, and manipulation of the immune system by pathogens, drugs and diet.
 Basic principles of microbiology including classification, anatomy, staining, and genetics of microorganisms is followed by a more detailed discussion of medically important bacteria, mycoplasmas, rickettsiae, chlamydiae, viruses, fungi, and parasites.
-Emphasis is placed on mechanisms of pathogenesis, methods of control, mechanisms of resistance, and prevention of diseases caused by these organisms as well as the inter-relationship between micro-organisms and the immune system.
+Emphasis is placed on mechanisms of pathogenesis, methods of control, mechanisms of resistance, and prevention of diseases caused by these organisms as well as the inter- relationship between micro-organisms and the immune system.

-PHAR 227G - Pharmacokinetics
+PHAR 227G - Integrated Basic and Applied Pharmacokinetics 3 credits